 Presentation of the DSBC group

-The DSBC group includes 14 permanent staff (belonging either to the University Montpellier-2 or to the CNRS: 1 professor, 3 associate professors, 1 CNRS senior researcher, 2 CNRS associate researchers, 2 CNRS technical staff, 1 half-time UM administrative staff), and 4 PhD students.
+The DSBC group includes 9 permanent staff (belonging either to the University of Montpellier or to the CNRS: 1 professor, 3 associate professors, 2 CNRS associate researchers, 2 CNRS technical staff, 1 half-time UM administrative staff), and 5 PhD students and post-docs.